sormiston/SquirrelTales/README.md

 ### MVP/PostMVP

 #### MVP
-- Fetch, sanitize, and display random stories from API JSON data through a clickable button
+- Fetch, format-sanitize, and display random stories from API JSON data through a clickable button
-- Display contextual information in an icon bar: date of entry, toggle between lluminating either a day or moon icon to indicate, AM or PM shift
+- Display contextual information in an icon bar: date of entry, toggle icons indicating AM or PM census shifts
 - Mobile design styling of at least one Media Query

 #### PostMVP

 - CSS Grid will overlay the map and illuminate the relevant hectare mentioned in the story - COMPLETE
-- Advanced animations to "slow down" UX of the app, like a scroll-out of main story display.
+- Advanced animations to "slow down" UX of the app, like a scroll-out of main story display, or "paced printing" of story readout.
 Icon Bar and Generate Button will sit on top of one another - on click, these divs will part to create the display space. - SEMI COMPLETE
-- Staggered fade-in or typewriter effect of text rendering to story display space - COMPLETE
 - Click a hectare to search for stories from that sector - COMPLETE

 ## Project Schedule